Did you know?

 The first known case of plague in Australia was reported in Sydney in January 1900.
 The first case in Queensland occurred in Rockhampton in April 1900 and not long after cases arose in Townsville and Brisbane.

-The first victim in Brisbane was a carter who worked at the wharves and who lived in Woollongabba.
+The first victim in Brisbane was a carter named James Drevesen, who worked at the wharves and lived in Woolloongabba.
 He was admitted to the hastily built Colmslie Plague Hospital.
-The patient’s house was cleansed and fumigated, bed linen and curtains burned, and an iron stockade was erected around the property and two neighbouring houses.
+The Drevesen’s house (pictured) was cleansed and fumigated, bed linen and curtains burned, and an iron stockade was erected around the property and two neighbouring houses.

 For the next nine years epidemics occurred each year and were confined to ports.
 The only inland centre which had the plague was Ipswich.
 Measures taken to combat the disease included the surveillance of vessels arriving in the state, the destruction of rats, the establishment of isolation hospitals and special provisions for the disposal of the dead.
 Plague victims who succumbed to the disease were wrapped in sheets soaked in carbolic acid and their coffins were slaked with lime.